lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >
 >Brand Portal supports configuring Dynamic Media in both - Hybrid and Scene 7 mode.
 >
->(*If AEM author instance is running on **Dynamic Media Hybrid mode***)
+>(*If Experience Manager Assets author instance is running on **Dynamic Media Hybrid mode***)
 >
->To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets author instance from where the assets have been published.
-When an asset is published from AEM to Brand Portal, its Pyramid tiff rendition is also published.
+>To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the Experience Manager Assets author instance from where the assets have been published.
+When an asset is published from Experience Manager Assets to Brand Portal, its Pyramid tiff rendition is also published.